 Students who satisfy the stated requirements of each professional year will remain in good academic standing and will advance to the next professional year.
-The Student Progressions Committee will review every student's academic performance as measured by grades in courses attempted and in mastering defined curricular outcome expectations.
-These performance measures will serve as the basis for annual progression recommendations.
-The Student Progressions Committee may recommend to the Dean full progression, a reduced load curriculum, remediation activities in areas where the student has documented deficiencies, academic probation, or dismissal.
+The Student Affairs and Progressions Committee will review every student's academic performance as measured by grades in courses attempted and in mastering defined curricular outcome expectations.
+These performance measures will serve as the basis for annual progression, a reduced load curriculum, remediation activities in areas where the student has documented deficiencies, academic probation, or dismissal.
 This progression will serve as the determination of a student's class standing for purposes of course pre-requisites.